Search

 It’s true.
 I don’t really see pictures in my mind.

-Although it’s not true that I see nothing at all, if anything, I find what I do see almost useless, if not distracting.
+Although I can’t say that I see “nothing” at all, if anything, I find the murky visual sensations almost useless, if not distracting.

 When I tell my memory athlete friends this fact, they either:

-I say “some sense,” because even with our current technology, it’s not possible to peer into anyone else’s imagination.
+I say “some sense,” because even with our current technology, it’s not possible to peer into anyone else’s imagination, let alone understand the various types of memory involved in someone else’s process.

-Anyhow, if you know the Magnetic Memory Method Podcast, you may have heard some of these conversations before.
+Anyhow, if you’ve followed the Magnetic Memory Method Podcast for any amount of time, you’ve probably heard some of these conversations before.

-If not, I recommend you listen to some of them – I’ve learned a ton that have improved my practice and even re-listening to some of them will help your practice too.
+If not, I recommend you listen to some of the interviews with memory athletes I’ve recorded over the years.
+I’ve learned a ton that have improved my practice and even re-listening to some of them will help your practice too.

-Here are some of my favorite episodes that touch upon sensory memory:
+Here are some of my favorite episodes that touch upon sensory memory and the true nature of mnemonic images as the real pros use them:

 Of course, you need to listen to these episodes with yourself in mind.